Hases00/jest-example/README.md

 3. Write tests!
 Take a look at `./math.test.js` for example.
 Do note that `.test.` being in the name is important!

+## Where can I learn more?
+Head on over to the [Jest documentation](https://jestjs.io/docs/getting-started)!